BestVG/VPOS/README.md

 # VPOS
-An operating system designed (primarily for fun) with the end goal of creating an OS from scratch.
-We hope to eventually implement advanced features such as native shared library linking support, a gui interface, etc. with minimal support from existing tutorials, so we can arrive at our own solutions and, hopefully, learn a lot about the methodology and issues which arise through this development.
+VPOS is an operating system designed (primarily for fun) with the end goal of creating an OS from scratch.
+We hope to eventually implement advanced features such as native shared library linking support, a GUI interface, etc. with minimal support from existing tutorials, so we can arrive at our own solutions and, hopefully, learn a lot about the methodology and issues which arise through this development.

-At the moment, we are busy with other things in life, so changes will be slow to non-existant for now.
+At the moment, we are busy with other things in life, so changes will be slow for now.
 Expect more rapid development to return in Summer 2023.

 ## Memory Layout
 We are working on migrating the built live-image file to be a functional FAT-32 partition.
 At the moment, is arranged as follows: